-Under Mississippi Law, a claimant (or his dependants in a death claim) has a right to pursue a claim for workers' compensation benefits and a claim against a third party responsible for causing the injury.
+Under Mississippi Law, a claimant (or his dependents in a death claim) has a right to pursue a claim for workers' compensation benefits and a claim against a third party responsible for causing the injury.
 See Miss.
 Code Ann. §71-3-71 (1972, as amended).
-That third party claim would be pursued in a court of Page 99 of 116 A publication of the Mississippi Workers' Compensation Educational Association, Inc. ©2013 general jurisdiction and not before the Commission.
-When a third party suit is filed, the employer/carrier is authorized by law to intervene in the suit, and a claims professional should retain legal counsel to pursue the intervention.
+That third-party claim would be pursued in a court of general jurisdiction and not before the Commission.
+When a third-party suit is filed, the employer/carrier is authorized by law to intervene in the suit, and a claims professional should retain legal counsel to pursue the intervention.
 If there is a recovery from the third party, it is distributed as follows: the costs of collection (including claimant's attorney's fees) are paid first; the employer/carrier are reimbursed for their compensation and medical expense payments on the claim; and any balance thereafter belongs to the claimant.
 The employer/carrier are also entitled to a credit against any additional liability they might have to claimant in the workers' compensation claim up to the amount of the balance that was paid to the claimant over and above the costs of collection and the amount used to reimburse the employer/carrier.